Is surrogacy legal in Russia

 Rights of the Surrogate defined in Surrogacy laws in Russia

 In Russia, current legislation allows a preemptive right to abandon a child to a surrogate mother.
 As a result, the Family Code provides that married couples can only register as parents of a child with the agreement of the woman who gave birth to the child.

 According to the Federal Law “On Acts of Civil Status,” it is necessary to submit a document issued by a medical organization confirming the fact of obtaining consent from the surrogate mother, on the record of the specified spouses by the state registration of the birth of a child, at the request of the spouses who have given consent to implantation of the embryo into another woman, simultaneously with the document confirming the fact of the child’s birth.

 Court rulings on a conflict between intermediaries who choose a surrogate mother in Russia and people who want to employ the services of a surrogate mother may be found in Russian jurisprudence.
 The causes vary greatly, ranging from a simple failure to meet their duties to the delivery of an ill child or the inability to conceive despite medical intervention.

 How we can help?

-At Surrogacy Consultancy, our professional legal experts will help you in tackling every legal implication during your surrogacy journey in Russia.
-Backed by years of knowledge and experience, these experts have the ability to guide and consult you during surrogacy in Russia.
+At Surrogacy Consultancy in Russia, our professional legal experts will help you in tackling every legal implication during your surrogacy journey in Russia.
+Backed by years of knowledge and experience, these experts have the ability to guide and consult you during surrogacy.